ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 ![](./images/DomainModel.drawio.png)

 The Domain Model for the Chirp application is implemented in the Chirp.Core package, which is the innermost layer in our Onion Model.
-This model consists of two main classes/entities: Author and Cheep, which defines the essential components of the core behavior and the structure of the application.
+This model consists of two main classes/entities: Author and Cheep, which define the essential components, core behavior and structure of the application.

-Author represents a user and extends an IdentityUser class from Asp.Net.Core Identity, to allow functionality such as authenticating a user.
-As seen above on the diagram an Author automatically inherits an Id (int), an Email (string) and a username (string).
-Other than that, an Author has a relation to Cheep by storing a Collection of cheeps the user has written.
+Author represents a user and extends from the IdentityUser class from Asp.Net.Core Identity, allowing functionality such as authenticating a user.
+As seen above in the diagram, an Author automatically inherits an Id (int), an Email (string) and a username (string).
+Furthermore, an Author has a relation to Cheep by storing a Collection of cheeps the user has written.
 This ensures that every Cheep is written by only one Author, but an Author can write many Cheeps, making it a one-to-many relationship.
-At last, the Author class also stores two Lists that hold the user’s followers and who it follows.
+Finally, the Author class stores two Lists, which contain the other Authors which the user is either following or followed by.

-Cheep represents the structure for individual posts by an authored user.
+The Cheep object represents the structure for individual posts created by an authorizeded user.
 It contains a unique identifier CheepId (int), a foreign key AuthorId (int) and an Author of type Author, associated with an existing user.
-Text (string), which is the content of the post, the maximum length being 160 characters.
-Lastly, a Timestamp (DateTime), the time and date of the post.
+It also contains Text (string), which is the content of the post with a maximum length of 160 characters.
+Lastly, it contains a Timestamp (DateTime), which is the registered time and date of when the cheep was posted.

 ## Architecture — In the small